Azx5G/Cyberdevel-rs/README.md

 ## Overview

-This is a simple Rust application template for Cyberdevel projects.
-It is intended to be used as a starting point for new projects.
+This is a simple Rust application for Cyberdevel.

 ## Requirements